yeonuk44/yeonuk44.github.io/_posts/2023-09-17-clear-text.markdown

 <!-- outline-start -->

-### Clear characters, how to clear the index corresponding to a value existing in an array from a string (with.Java)
+### In this article, Clear characters, how to clear the index corresponding to a value existing in an array from a string (with.Java)

 We're going to learn by solving a coding test problem, reflecting on the problem we solved, and exploring other ways to solve it.